Player01Sid/Metro-Navigator/for developers/tasks/gulshanTasks.md

 # Tasks for Gulshan:-

-- Change name box to dropdown menu
+- Change name box to dropdown menu (DONE)
-- create a table for time, and fair(optional)
+- create a table for time, and fair(optional) (DONE)
-- showing linked list below it.
+- FINDING ROUTE BETWEEN TWO STATIONS (DONE)